kleverrobot/blog/_posts/new-beginning.md

 > “Leaders create a future that otherwise would not have existed.”

-No matter the outcome, this is where real, rapid growth comes from.
-If you fail, you’ve surely learned some new things along the way and have much deeper understanding of the problem you are trying to solve.
+No matter the outcome, this is where you can experience real growth.
+If you fail, you will have learned some new things and have gained a much deeper understanding of the problem you are solving.
 If you succeed, then you accomplished something amazing!
-Isn’t this exactly why we immerse ourselves in our work?
 These are the moments in time that you will look back on and say to yourself, “that’s when we took a massive step forward”.

 I got to experience this many times at Galvanize.
 The job and the people taught me how to set the bar high, be comfortable with ambiguity and find a way to create a future that otherwise would not have existed.